HHS Restocks Top Tech Ranks With CTO, CDO, AI Chief

 “Our goal is to advance human potential within HHS and across the larger healthcare system through responsible AI – from generating evidence-based insights and enhancing capabilities to accelerating scientific discovery and transforming service delivery,” she continued.

-The three new appointments complete a search to fill those positions following HHS’s consolidation of the Office of the National Coordinator for Health IT (ONC), the Assistant Secretary for Administration (ASA), and the Administration for Strategic Preparedness and Response (ASPR), into the Assistant Secretary for Technology Policy and ONC (ASTP/ONC).
+The three new appointments complete a search to fill those positions following HHS’s decision to unify the CTO, CDO, and CAIO roles under a single office—ASTP/ONC.
+The roles were historically separated and overseen by the of the Office of the National Coordinator for Health IT (ONC), the Assistant Secretary for Administration (ASA), and the Administration for Strategic Preparedness and Response (ASPR).

-As part of the reshuffle, the roles of CTO, CDO, and CAIO – previously overseen by the three separate offices – became permanent roles under ASTP/ONC.